A2osX/A2osX/.Docs/User Guide.md

 - A2OSX.SYSTEM will then load and run all the KM.* files it finds in the ./SYS sub-directory.
 These are Kernel Modules that configure ProDOS before the main Kernel of A2osX loads.
 See the section on KMs for more information on what each module does.
 - A2OSX.SYSTEM then installs a new QUIT CODE routine
 - The new QUIT CODE routine loads and runs KERNEL found in ./SYS.
+- QUIT CODE loads Kernel Parameters stored in ./A2OSX.KCONFIG if the file exists.
 - KERNEL then executes the boot script stored in ./ETC/INIT
 - KERNEL starts GETTY Process (./SBIN/GETTY) for each configured virtual terminal
 - Each GETTY process starts a LOGIN process (./SBIN/LOGIN)